Nine years ago, when I first started homeschooling, I felt a little bit like a duck. A duck without any water on its back.

 So all in all, I wasn’t your average homeschooling parent role model.

-Life as a Homeschooling Parent (When You Don’t Even Know How To Spell Astronaut).
+Life as a Homeschooler (When You Don’t Even Know How To Spell Astronaut).

-When you step into the waters of something new and don’t know what the hell you are doing you talk, read and attend everything and anything related to your subject matter.
+When you step into the waters of something new and don’t know what the hell you are doing, you talk, read, and attend to everything related to your subject matter.

 And homeschooling was no different.